yevrah/simplerr-mysql/README.md

 # Summary

 Connection strategies for MySQL - robust, simple - but no pooling.
+If you need pooling can find it in another project which goes into further detail.

 # Baby Steps

-To run this project you must first create the following user on your system
+To run this project you must first create the following user and schema.

     $ mysql -u root -p